vic-ma/howtodismantle.github.io/_posts/2024-02-05-Mastering-the-Merge-A-Guide-to-Seamless-Tableau-Integration-in-Peakboard-Applications.md

 ## Conclusion and outlook

-As soon as we solved the autetification issue with the token all the rest is easy doing.
+As soon as we solved the authentification issue with the token all the rest is easy doing.
 Generating the HTML code is straight forward and not too complicated.
 What we have not discussed in this article is how to restrict the Tableau dashboard and get rid of the toolbars or tabs and set filters or allow or disallow certain levels of interactivity.
 All that things can be easily configured within the dynamic HTML.
 Just check out the [Tableau documentation](https://help.tableau.com/current/api/embedding_api/en-us/docs/embedding_api_configure.html) for more details.